Home/Fish/Mahi Mahi (Dolphinfish)

 How should I cook Mahi Mahi?

-Mahi Mahi can be grilled, baked, or pan-seared for best results.
+Mahi Mahi can be grilled, baked, or pan-seared; it pairs well with citrus and herbs.

 What are the nutritional benefits of Mahi Mahi?

-It is rich in protein, omega-3 fatty acids, and essential vitamins and minerals.
+It is rich in protein, omega-3 fatty acids, and essential vitamins like B12.

 Is Mahi Mahi sustainable?

-Sustainability varies; check for certifications or local guidelines to ensure responsible sourcing.
+Sustainability varies; check for certifications or local sourcing.